 How do I become a member?

-We require that all prospective members attend one meeting and fish one tournament as a guest before being voted into the club.
-After these requirements are met, and you are still interested in joining, the club will vote on your membership at the next available meeting when you are present.
+We encourage all prospective members to attend a meeting and fish one tournament as a guest before being voted into the club.
+If you know this is the club for you just pay the annual $20 dues and you are in!
 All weight that you accumulate while attending as a guest will be applied to the standings once you become a member.

 Where and when does the club meet?

 We meet at 7:00PM on the 1st Monday of each month at Uncle Buck's Fishbowl & Grill in Round Rock, TX.
-We have a private room reserved in the back of the restaurant.
+We have a private room reserved in the back of the restaurant but due to Covid complications we are currently meeting in the parking lot.

 How much does it cost to join the club?